-It seems like P-3074 will be called ALM12845 when finally released.
-Per Almirall’s first quarter 2019 filings:
+Update: June 6, 2019: It seems like Polichem’s P-3074 will be called ALM12845 when finally released.
+Almirall just released its first quarter 2019 filings.

 “The top-line Phase III results for ALM12845 (androgenic alopecia) in the EU show statistical significance for the primary end-point (Change of Target Area Hair Count) at week 24.
 We expect the submission in Europe of ALM12845 in Q4 2019.”